dannzdev/Avocado-Store/readme.md

-# Proyecto Curso de Next.JS de Platzi
+# Project Avo-Store con Next.JS

-Curso de NextJS dictado por [@jonalvarezz](https://twitter.com/jonalvarezz) para [Platzi](https://platzi.com)

 ### 🚀 Logros

-1. Creación del proyecto
-1. Agrego una ruta básica
-1. Agrego una ruta dinámica
-1. Enlazo páginas y creo una SPA
-1. Agrega nuestra propia API
-1. Páginas usando nuestra propia API
+1. Project creation
+2. I add a basic route
+3. I add a dynamic route
+4. I link pages and create a SPA
+5. Add our own API
+6. Pages using our own API
-1. Crea components App and Document personalizados
+7. Create custom App and Document components
-1. Configura path aliases
+8. Configure path aliases
-1. Crea páginas y componentes UI para el sitio.
+9. Create pages and UI components for the site.
-1. Crea Store simple usando Context
+10. Create simple Store using Context

 ### 🤖 Guía Rápida